Nordo80/eks-webservice-with-prometheus/README.md

 ### 0️⃣ Pre-deployment Setup

-Before provisioning any infrastructure, a few critical components were **created manually** to ensure secure and stable operation of the environment:
+Before deploying the infrastructure, several essential components were prepared manually:

+- 🔐 **Created SSH key** — generated and placed in the `ssh/` directory.
+  Used by Ansible to connect to the EC2 instance for Prometheus installation.

+- ⚙️ **Installed Ansible Core** — required for automating Prometheus installation via `ansible-playbook`.

-- 🔐 **KMS Key ARN** — used for encryption of Terraform-managed resources and EKS-related data.
+- 🔐 **KMS Key ARN** — used for encryption of Terraform-managed resources and EKS data.
-  This guarantees that all sensitive data (like secrets, states, and stored configurations) remain securely encrypted.

-- 🌐 **Elastic IPs** — reserved and attached to the EKS LoadBalancer.
+- 🌐 **Elastic IPs** — reserved and attached to the EKS LoadBalancer to provide a static IP address for consistent Prometheus monitoring.
-  This ensures that the web service running in EKS always uses **static IP addresses**, allowing stable integration with Prometheus and external monitoring tools.

-These manual setup steps were essential for maintaining infrastructure consistency, especially when redeploying or scaling the environment.
+---

 ### 1️⃣ Building and Pushing Docker Image